chriscdn/promise-semaphore/README.md

 const results = await semaphore.request(fn [,key])
 ```

 This function reduces boilerplate when using `acquire` and `release`.
+It returns a promise, which resolves once `fn` has completed.
 It is functionally equivalent to:

 ```js
 try {